-Lighting Resources will take daily physical samples the processed glass andand from straight lamp conveyor (1) and(2) materials, individually, at the point at which the materials exit the lamp processing equipment.
+Lighting Resources takes daily physical samples separated glass, and the separated metal from straight lamp conveyor (1) and multipurpose (2) at the point at which the materials exit the lamp processing equipment.
 Collected samples are representative of the materials processed during the day they were collected.
-At the beginning of each weeknecessary,, t the prior week’s daily samples will be consolidated into one weekly composite sample and submitted for chemical analysis of total mercury content (or alternatively TCLP mercury content) using an approved EPA methodology.
+At the beginning of each week and more often, as necessary, to facilitate the offsite transport of separated glass, the prior week’s daily samples are consolidated into one or more weekly composite sample(s) and submitted for chemical analysis of total mercury content (or alternatively TCLP mercury content) using an approved EPA methodology.
 The weekly composite sample is prepared by thoroughly mixing equal amounts of the daily samples into a single container.
-Sampling and testing will be performed for both processed glass and metals individually.
 The results of this analysis shall be considered the weekly composite sample of process operations.
 The total mercury content of the weekly composite sample of process operations must be less than 3 parts per million (ppm), if the tested materials are to be shipped to a facility other than a mercury reclamation facility.

 Twelve (12)-Week Average of Mercury Content

-In accordance with 62-737.840 F.A.C., Lighting Resources will maintain a 12-week average value of the levels of mercury contained in the processed glass and processed metals.
+In accordance with 62-737.840 F.A.C., Lighting Resources maintains a 12-week average value of the levels of mercury contained in the processed glass and processed metals.
 The 12-week average is a rolling average calculated using the most recent 12-weekly test results obtained from the weekly tested composite samples.
 The 12-week average for total mercury content must be less than 1 ppm, if the tested materials are to be shipped to a facility other than a mercury reclamation facility.

 3.22 Inspection and Maintenance Program

-Facility equipment, systems, structures, and material handling / processing / staging areas are routinely inspected and maintained in a manner that ensures continued and proper operation compliant with applicable regulations.
+Facility equipment, systems, structures, and material handling / processing /storage/ staging areas are routinely inspected and maintained in a manner that ensures continued and proper operation compliant with applicable regulations.
 Personnel are assigned to routinely inspect and maintain the following:

 Overall facility cleanliness,